 Here’s how: Schools that are Community Eligible can provide free meals to every student in the school.
 Schools become Community Eligible based on the number of families in the attendance area who qualify for SNAP.
 Five schools in David Douglas already qualify for Community Eligibility, and all students in those schools receive free meals.
 We hope to bring free meals for all students to all of our schools.

-If you want assistance, call 1-855-626-2050 Monday through Friday, 8 am to 5 pm
+Applying for SNAP benefits online is easy.
+Follow this link to begin.
+If you need assistance applying, call 1-855-626-2050 Monday through Friday, 8 am to 5 pm

 Report to Parents Publication

-We wanted to let you know that we have adopted a Social and Emotional Learning curriculum and framework this year called, “MindUP.”
+We wanted to let you know that we have adopted a Social and Emotional Learning curriculum and framework called, “MindUP.”
 It consists of 15-lessons designed to help your child flourish and become more resilient.
 Children who are engaged in MindUP classrooms are more optimistic, empathetic, compassionate and have lower levels of stress and anxiety.
 When combined with key principles and practices at school and at home it can help children develop self-regulation and focus, an improved ability to work well with others and improved relationships with themselves, siblings and with the community.
-If you would like more information, please visit our school website, you will find a “MindUP Parent Guide” in the “Parent Resource” folder.

 We look forward to taking this journey with you!